DreymaR/BigBagKbdTrixPKL/README.md

 #### Tweakable parameters:
 The layouts and setup files may take a little tweaking to get what you want.
 There are several parameters:
 * Colemak vs QWERTY vs what-have-you, obviously.
 Choose your main layout wisely!
-    - This repo by default contains Colemak(-DH) and Tarmak layouts, but also QWERTY and Dvorak.
+    - EPKL defaults to Colemak(-DH) and Tarmak layouts, but also holds QWERTY and Dvorak and several others.
+    - To type with QWERTY it may be just as easy to suspend EPKL.
+Of course, then Extend etc won't work.
 * Full/VK mappings: I've provided my own Colemak[eD] as well as 'VirtualKey' versions
     - The _VK_ layouts just move the keys of your installed OS layout around, without other changes
     - The _[eD]_ layouts have their own Shift/AltGr state mappings specified.
     - Actually, you may mix mapping types freely in any layout.
+    - Note that a VK mapped key can't be used for Compose sequences.
+It still works with Extend and DK releases.
 * ISO (European/World) vs ANSI (US) vs other keyboard types
     - ISO boards have a <kbd>OEM_102</kbd> key between <kbd>Z</kbd> and <kbd>LShift</kbd>.
 It often holds `<>` or `-_`.
     - In ISO OS layouts, `OEM_` virtual key codes differ from ANSI ones.
 These boards send the same scan codes though.
     - Brazilian ABNT boards are like ISO, but have two extra <kbd>ABNT</kbd> keys.
 These can be remapped by their scan codes.
     - JIS (Japanese) etc are not supported so far.
 Sorry.
-Gomen-nasai. ごめんなさい.    ᏊᵕꈊᵕᏊ
+Gomen-nasai. ごめんなさい.  &nbsp;&nbsp; ᏊᵕꈊᵕᏊ
 * Curl(DH), Angle and/or Wide ergonomic mods, moving some keys to more comfortable positions
     - Angle/Wide affect the "hard" key positions in the layout.ini file, usually both for Layout and Extend
     - Curl(DH) is Colemak/Tarmak/Dvorak specific and for the most part should not affect Extend